 Alternative Fuel Vehicle (AFV) Registration Tracking Program

-Beginning September 1, 2016, the Texas Department of Transportation (TxDOT) must develop a program to collect data on the number of AFVs registered in the state.
+The Texas Department of Transportation (TxDOT) must develop a program to collect data on the number of AFVs registered in the state.
 TxDOT must submit an annual report to the Texas Legislature detailing the results of each data collection year.
 For the purpose of this program, AFVs include plug-in electric vehicles, hybrid electric vehicles, and natural gas vehicles.
-(Reference House Bill 735, 2015, and Texas Statutes, Transportation Code, 502-004)
+(Reference Texas Statutes, Transportation Code, 502-004)

 Alternative Fuel Use and Vehicle Acquisition Requirements